 What can I do but cheat?

 Three moments, not in chronological order.

 Barbara Wright is in a junkyard.
 She walks into a Police Box.
 She’s in a large, brightly lit control room.

+This can happen on screen because of the cut.
 The material conditions of TV production, manifested as a splicing together of two recorded moments into the appearance of one fluid event, makes this possible.
 We have “discovered television”.
 We can put huge buildings inside small boxes.
 We can put Narnia inside the wardrobe; Wonderland inside the rabbit hole.
 The quintessential trait of British fantastic literature for kids – the eccentric relationship of impossible spaces – can be made visual.

 Doctor Who‘s very nature as storytelling is utterly bound up with the limits of the material conditions of television production.
 So much so that living on that limit became its raison d’etre.
 Its development has always been inextricably connected with what can materially be done, and how it is done.
 And what it has done has always developed what it wants to be able to do next.
 As I’ve said elsewhere, ‘The Space Museum’ pushes the show onto a new track, politically speaking… and it does this partly because the aesthetics of the show – which stem from the limits and capabilities of material TV production – crunch up against an allegory about empire.
 This sort of thing happens several times, but the first time it happens is that cut from the junkyard to the control room.
 The kind of story that is told is fundamentally shaped by its material production.
 Later, the kinds of stories that are being told demand new developments in how stories can be told.
 The dialectic starts here.